Mountaineering Basics: How to Get Into Mountaineering

 14. How to Find Mountaineering Friends

-Just be aware of the abilities of your new found friends.
-Opt to go on a less committing adventure for your first time out, maybe even just climb in a local gym or go on a leisurely hike.
-Ask questions about their climbing resume, what they enjoy about the mountains and their stance on safety.
+Just be aware of the abilities of your new found friends, and be honest about your own skill level.
+Opt to go on a less committing adventure for your first time out with a new partner, maybe even just climb in a local gym or go on a leisurely hike.
+Ask questions about their climbing resume, what they enjoy about the mountains, and their stance on safety, so you can see if you’re both on the same page.

 15. Get Out and Climb!